A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Cycles

-\paragraph{Cyclic Causal Discovery (CCD)} The Cyclic Causal Discovery (CCD) algorithm \cite{richardson2013discovery} has been the only provably sound (Subsection \ref{def:sound_complete}) approach to general directed graphs until the development of LiNG \cite{lacerda2012discovering}.
-CCD is a constraint-based algorithm that follows the same initial procedure as the one of the PC algorthm, with five different orientation rules.
-CCD outputs a PAG $G$ which differ from the output of FCI for a couple of additional patterns: \begin{itemize} \item underlining triples ($X *\!\!-\!\!* \underline{Y} *\!\!-\!\!* Z$), where $Y$ is an ancestor of \emph{at least} one of $X$ or $Z$ in every graph in $[G]$, and \item dotted underlining triples ($X *\!\!\rightarrow\!\! \dotuline{\, Y \,} \!\!\leftarrow\!\!* Z$), where $Y$ is not a descendant of a common child of $X$ and $Z$. \end{itemize} These additional patterns arise from a fundamental problem: the algorithms is \emph{not complete}, and, therefore, there may be features common to all graphs in the same equivalence class that are not present in the output PAG (i.e. it is not the most informative PAG).
-While not being complete in the same sense of the previous algorithms, CDD is \emph{d-separation complete}, meaning that the resulting PAG represents an equivalence class with a single graph, i.e. it encodes all the needed conditional independecies.
+The Cyclic Causal Discovery (CCD) algorithm \cite{richardson2013discovery} has been the only provably sound (Subsection \ref{def:sound_complete}) approach to general directed graphs until the development of LiNG \cite{lacerda2012discovering} (Subsection \ref{alg:ling}).
+CCD is a constraint-based algorithm that follows the same initial procedure as the one of the PC algorithm, with five different orientation rules.
+CCD outputs a PAG $G$ that differs from the output of FCI for a couple of additional patterns: \begin{itemize} \item underlining triples ($X *\!\!-\!\!* \underline{Y} *\!\!-\!\!* Z$), where $Y$ is an ancestor of \emph{at least} one of $X$ or $Z$ in every graph in $[G]$, and \item dotted underlining triples ($X *\!\!\rightarrow\!\! \dotuline{\, Y \,} \!\!\leftarrow\!\!* Z$), where $Y$ is not a descendant of a common child of $X$ and $Z$. \end{itemize} These additional patterns arise from a fundamental problem: the algorithms is \emph{not complete} (Definition \ref{def:sound_complete}), and, therefore, there may be features common to all graphs in the same equivalence class that are not present in the output PAG (i.e. it is not the most informative PAG).
+While not being complete in the same sense of the previous algorithms, CCD is \emph{d-separation complete}, meaning that the resulting PAG represents an equivalence class with a single graph, i.e. it encodes all the needed conditional independencies.
 Therefore, CCD is useful when one is interested in querying the resulting graph about dependencies, but lacks the capability to represent every causal edge by definition, in contrast to others algorithms.
-This limitation makes it less suitable for the definition of SCMs, especially when one is interested in the form of the functional set.
+This limitation makes CCD less suitable for the definition of SCMs, especially when one is interested in the form of the functional set.